raspberrypilearning/my_board/en/step_2.md

 title: The div tag
 ---

-A `div` is an invisible rectangle, with no width or height unless you give it one — either with CSS or by putting something inside it, which the `div` will grow to hold.
+A `div` is an invisible rectangle.
+It has no width or height unless you do something to give them to it.
+You can give a `div` width and height with the CSS `width` and `height` properties.
+You can also put another element inside the `div`, and the `div` will grow to hold that element.

 ```html
     <div>